 In order for you to know what to expect, we provide this overview of our worship service experience.

 Children’s Sunday School begins at 9:15 a.m. and Adult Bible Study begins at 9:30 a.m.
 Adult Bible Study is led by our Pastor and is rather informal.
 Coffee is provided.
 You can bring your own bible, but NIV bibles are provided.
 The adult bible class and children’s Sunday School both end around 10:15 a.m.
 The adult bible study is a great way to meet some of our members and get to know them better.
 On any given Sunday, there are about fifteen to twenty people present for the adult class.
 We also conduct bible study on Thursdays at 10 a.m. and 7 p.m.
-You can contact Pastor Schroeder for more information if interested.
+You can contact Pastor Schroeder for more information if interested at 440-466-2473.

 Church services begin at 10:30 a.m. and follow the Missouri Lutheran Church Order of Service as found in the Lutheran Service Book of 2006.
-A nursery is provided.
+Our nursery is temporarily closed due to Covid protocols.
 Worshippers tend to wear whatever they are most comfortable in.
 You will see anything from suits and ties to sport shirts and slacks for the men, while the women wear anything from slacks and a blouse to skirts or dresses.
 Children dress comfortably.
 Communion is usually celebrated on the first and third Sundays of the month.
 We practice “close(d)” communion which means that those who are not confirmed in the Missouri Lutheran Church are asked to talk with the Pastor several weeks prior to first taking communion.
 The order of worship is found in the bulletin as well as in the Lutheran Hymnal.
 In the very front of the hymnal are suggested prayers that you may want to use before and after the service.
 You will be asked to sign the guest register at the end of the service but, no one will call on you in person or by phone unless you request it.
 Also, you will not be asked to stand up during the service and introduce yourself.
 It is the responsibility of our members to support the church so guests are not expected to contribute to the offering but, may do so if they wish.

 Our church offers a mid-week communion opportunity on the Wednesday AFTER a non-communion Sunday worship service.
 This brief devotional service is a non-musical, prayer oriented, service offering communion to our members.
 The service begins promptly at 6pm and lasts about 15 minutes.
 This service is perfect for those coming home from work, those who may have missed a communion Sunday, or those who wish to take communion on a weekly basis.
 Please contact the church office for more details or if you have questions about this service.